Recovering from I/O and Media Errors

 If the drive has been working up until now and you have not made any recent cabling adjustments, then cable failure is unlikely.
 On the other hand, if you just installed the drive, changed ports, or moved a cable, then that should be your first suspect.

 Problems with the power supply can cause any of the above symptoms.
-Sudden umounting of the drive is the most common symptom, especially for USB or Firewire bus powered devices.
+Sudden unmounting of the drive is the most common symptom, especially for USB, Firewire, or Thunderbolt bus powered devices.
 But low power can also cause more subtle symptoms like I/O errors or head clicking.
 Low power issues are most common when running on bus power, but they can also occur with wall power if the power supply is failing or if the power cable is damaged.
 Even internal drives can experience power problems if the system power supply is failing or internal power cables are damaged.

 What to Do